 Climate Action Plan

-The development process for the Climate Action Plan (CAP) will take 17 months and consist of three phases: Engagement and Mobilization; Diagnosis; and Design of the Climate Action Plan.
-Each phase includes related deliverables that, upon completion of this process, will support the voting of the PLAC draft bill in the City Council.
+The development of the CAP took place over 18 months, starting in March 2023, and consisted of three phases: Engagement and Mobilization; Diagnosis; and Design of the Plan.
+Each phase includes related deliverables that, upon completion of this process, will support the voting of the CAP draft bill in the City Council.

 Climate Risk and Vulnerability Analysis